cjmakin/sicp-exercises/README.md

 # sicp
-λ Structure and Interpretation of Computer Programs exercises
+λ Structure and Interpretation of Computer Programs exercises λ

-SICP exercises in scheme.